 undergo surgical menopause, or have a blood test confirmation of menopauseChildbearing is no longer naturally possible

 Postmenopause: Begins after your last menstrual periodYou no longer menstruate.The risk of certain health problems increases.
-These health problems include osteoporosis and vaginal dryness.
+These health problems include heart disease and osteoporosis.

 Menopause.
 EBSCO DynaMed website.
 Available at:

 http://www.ebscohost.com/dynamed.
 Updated February 3, 2014.
 Accessed February 27, 2014.

 Menopause basics.
 Office on Women's Health website.
 Available at: